 Here’s how to contact us securely using Signal:

-On your Android phone, open the Signal app, tap the pen icon in the bottom right to start a new message, type our phone number, 202-802-0482.
+Open the Signal app and tap the pen icon (in the top-right on an iPhone, in the bottom-right on Android) to start a new message.
+Type our phone number in the search box, 202-802-0482.
 From there, you can send us an encrypted Signal message.

 You can also follow this guide to help lock down your phone and make sure what happens in your Signal app is more private.

 If you’d like to submit tips to us and your anonymity isn’t important, you can email email@example.com.

 If you’d like to email us and you use PGP encryption, you can find every journalist’s PGP public key on their staff profile page.